I need human help to enter verification code (office hours only)

 This season invites us on a journey that encompasses introspection, renewal, and celebration—a marathon of joy, reflection, and profound connection with family, friends, and community.

-As we move into Sukkot, the festival of harvest, we celebrate the beauty of nature, dwelling in temporary shelters to remind us of the blessings of life’s simple joys.
-Finally, Simchat Torah arrives, a vibrant celebration marking the completion and renewal of the Torah reading cycle, filled with dancing, singing, and a profound sense of community unity.
+As we move into Sukkot, the harvest festival, we celebrate the beauty of nature, dwelling in temporary shelters to remind us of the blessings of life’s simple joys.
+Finally, Simchat Torah arrives, a vibrant celebration marking the completion and renewal of the Torah reading cycle, filled with dancing, singing, and a profound sense of communal unity.

 Throughout these weeks, we experience a full spectrum of emotions and spiritual growth, deepening our bonds with our loved ones, our heritage, and our faith.
 This season is a unique and sacred time, offering us all the opportunity to connect more meaningfully with ourselves and with one another.